Introduction to Benefits

 If you live alone don’t worry.
 You can still qualify for Attendance Allowance.
 If no one currently helps you day to day, don’t worry you can still claim for Attendance Allowance.

 When you are filling in your application form, you need to explain how having someone to help would make things easier, perhaps less painful or not as time consuming.
+For example, you might need help getting to the doctor, attending medical appointments, or managing daily tasks.

 Remember as well that if you get tired or breathless doing something during the day mention it.
 If it takes you a long time to do things, mention them too.

 If you need or want any help to complete the Attendance Allowance form, contact us.
 We can help with the form.
+Other examples of situations where help is needed include managing medication, getting to your doctor, or support with personal care.

 What happens after I fill in and send off the Attendance Allowance Form?